valen5000/ansible-work-5/README.md

-# Ansible Playbooks for Automated Deployment

-## 📌 Project Overview
-This repository contains Ansible playbooks designed for automating various deployment tasks across different environments.
-The playbooks cover single-instance setups, multi-tier architectures, security configurations, and application deployments.

-## 📂 Project Structure
+##  Project
+This repository is for my github assignment